Travel Preparation

 Can I buy supplies in Labuan Bajo if I forget something?

-Labuan Bajo has minimarkets and small shops where you can buy basic supplies including sunscreen, insect repellent, hats, water shoes, snacks, and toiletries.
-However, selection is limited and prices are higher than in Bali.
+Basic supplies are available but selection is limited.
 Specialized items (quality snorkeling masks, reef-safe sunscreen, motion sickness medication) are better purchased before arrival.